manikumarthati/extractionWithValidation/README.md

 # PDF Data Extraction with Visual Validation

 A sophisticated PDF data extraction system that combines text-based extraction with visual validation to achieve high accuracy rates up to 100%.
+Supports both Claude 3.5 Sonnet and Google Gemini 2.0 Flash for cost-effective processing.

 ## Features

+- **Multi-Provider Support**: Choose between Claude 3.5 Sonnet and Google Gemini 2.0 Flash
 - **Text-based Schema Extraction**: Extract structured data from PDFs using custom JSON schemas
 - **Visual Validation**: Human-like visual inspection of extracted data using AI vision models
 - **Multi-round Correction**: Up to 10 rounds of validation and correction for maximum accuracy